swiss-ai-center/documentation/docs/reference/core-concepts/service.md

 }
 ```

-### Register to the Core Engine
+### Register to the Core engine

-To register the service to the Core Engine, the service must send a POST request
+To register the service to the Core engine, the service must send a POST request
-to the Core Engine `/services` endpoint with the following model:
+to the Core engine `/services` endpoint with the following model:

 ```python
 class ExecutionUnitBase(CoreModel):